Anuj-Gill/dm-organizer/README.md

 - Redis instance(Configured for Upstash redis instance)
 - Groq API key

+Note: If you are not interested in contributing to this project and just want to try out the extension, skip to the Extension Setup section.

 ### Server Setup
 1. Navigate to the server directory
    ```bash